tabarra/PHPTailMonitor/README.md

 - [ ] Simple keyword-based, json configured, line highlight
 - [ ] Support for 2GB+ files
 - [ ] Support multiple files
+- [ ] Support filters
+- [ ] Light/Dark Theme
+- [ ] Smart filters for common requests (like images and etc.)
 - [ ] Possibly email report for keywords found?
 - [ ] Possibly parsing for the log?

 #### Known Issues:
 For log files bigger than 2GB will cause problems with *filesize()*, *fseek()*, *ftell()*, and possibly other php functions.

+#### Security:
+PHPTailMonitor can be used to monitor logs for security purposes.
+The sessions save path is separated from the default one.
+Consider enhancing the security by adding two factor authentication.

 ## Author